kroshu/kuka_drivers/doc/wiki/Project overview.md

 - non-real-time interface, defining the startup procedure with optional configuration

 #### Real-time interface
 The choice for the real-time interface was straightforward, as a standardized control framework exists for ROS2, called `ros2_control`, also supported by ROS-Industrial.
-The drivers are built using this framework, therefore it is recommended the read through its [documentation](https://control.ros.org/master/doc/ros2_control/doc/index.html).
+The drivers are built using this framework, therefore it is recommended the read through its [documentation](https://control.ros.org/master/doc/ros2_control/doc/index.html), as this documentation builds on the knowledge of the framework.

-All 3 of the KUKA real-time interfaces handle the timing on the controller side to be synchronized with the internal control cycle.
+All 3 of the KUKA real-time interfaces handle the timing on the controller side, so external control is always synchronized with the internal control cycle.
 This means, that callig the `read` method of the `controller_manager` cannot return immediately, but has to wait until the controller sends an update, which is triggered by the internal clock.
-Because of this blocking read, the deafult `ros2_control_node` cannot be used, as there it is expected that the controller_manager handles the timing according to the configured control frequency.
+Because of this blocking read, the deafult `ros2_control_node` cannot be used, as there it is expected that the `controller_manager` handles the timing according to the configured control frequency.
 Therefore a [custom control node](https://github.com/kroshu/kuka_drivers/blob/master/kuka_drivers_core/src/control_node.cpp) was implemented that uses the `controller_manager` and all other tools of `ros2_control`, but leaves the time management to the robot controller.

 This change does not influence the API of the `ros2_control` framework, the real-time dataflow can be accessed by any controller.

 #### Non-real-time interface
 The startup procedure for any system in ROS can be defined using a launch file, that can start multiple processes.
-By default, starting the control node with a hardware interface and controllers configured immediately start external control.
+By default, starting the control node with a hardware interface and controllers configured immediately starts external control.
 This behaviour has a few drawbacks:
 - The user cannot configure some parameters during runtime, that cannot be changed during external control
 - The user cannot easily synchronize the start of external control with other components of the system
 - It can cause unexpected behaviour, which can be potentially dangerous to the hardware or surroundings.
     - In torque control mode, the robot can start to move, if the torque sensors are not perfectly calibrated (and as that is hard to achieve, this can happen in most cases).
 This could be mitigated with a simple torque controller that tries to hold the position, but there is no guarantee that loading and activating the controller was successful, external control would start even if it failed.
 This could result in a scenario, where the robot starts to move unexpectedly.

 The last issue should be certainly prevented from happening, therefore it was decided to extend the default startup procedure with a [lifecycle interface](https://design.ros2.org/articles/node_lifecycle.html), that synchronizes all components of the driver.
 The harware interfaces and controllers already have a lifecycle interface, but by default they are loaded and activated at startup.
 This configuration was modified to only load the hardware interfaces and controllers, configuration and activation is handled by a custom a lifecycle node, called `robot_manager`.
-The 3 states of the `robot_manager` node have the following meanings:
+The 3 states of the `robot_manager` node have the following meaning:

 - `unconfigured`: all necessary components are started, but no connection is needed to the robot
 - `configured`: The driver has configured the parameters necessary to start external control.
 Connection to the robot might be needed.
 (All of the parameters have default values in the driver, which are set on the robot controller during configuration.)
 A few [configuration controllers](https://github.com/kroshu/kuka_controllers?tab=readme-ov-file#configuration-controllers) might be active, that handle the runtime parameters of the hardware interface.